kmicki/SteamDeckGyroDSU/README.md

 In Steam Deck's desktop mode, open Konsole.

-The installation will require superuser access to set USB permissions.
+First-time install will require superuser access to set USB permissions.
 Therefore it will ask to input deck user's password.

 If you've never set the password on your Deck, use `passwd` instruction and set it.
 Be aware: Konsole will not show the password you're typing in as a security measure.